How to Reduce AML False Positives

 Real-Time Transaction Monitoring and Screening

 We mentioned above the importance of ensuring that your transaction monitoring system runs rules that are specific to your business.
-A second component to save your compliance team time and money is to ensure you are monitoring and screening transactions in real time.
+A second factor that can save your compliance team time and money is implementing monitoring and screening transactions that provide results in real-time.
 Allow your team to be proactive, rather than having to sift through old alerts that can accumulate over time.

 Alessa’s real-time screening and monitoring will also allow you to more accurately fine-tune your rules with the real-time data you receive.
 With Alessa, our users have experienced: